 Have briquettes, will grill is my motto.
 Cold, wind rain, if I can get the coals hot, I will be out at the BBQ.
 I am a briquette guy and have not ventured into the gas grill side – yet!
 One of my main responsibilities in The Tin is creating and blending our custom BBQ rubs.

 When a customer asks, “How do I use …?”, Amy is one of the first to step up and give valuable suggestions.
 Although she has a couple dietary restrictions, she is an amazing cook.
-Check out her recipe for granola and Amy's Easy Pork Carnitas in our recipe section.
+Check out her recipe for granola and Amy’s Easy Pork Carnitas in our recipe section.
 Asked what is her signature dish, Amy would say Avrits Favorites, the cookies she would make for her math students at Bret Hart High School.
+She loves helping people find just the right spice for their delicious menus.

 Emily is part of a family team since her aunt Kimberly, who inspires her culinary passion, also works at The Tin.
 Sriracha Salt is one of Emily’s favorite products.
 She loves it on avocado toast although Japanese 7 Spice is a close second with stir fry and soba noodles.
 It should be no surprise to learn that Emily would love to go to Japan to enjoy cooking classes and the street markets.
 You will recognize Emily by her quiet, helpful manner and beautiful smile.